enpit/echo-state/README.md

 ## Contributing

-*If you feel like adding functionality or tests or suggestions to this library, feel free to do so! 🙂*
+**If you feel like adding functionality or tests or suggestions to this library, feel free to do so!** 🙂

 For your implemented features, send us a PR, for requests and discussions, open up an issue.
 We are happy to answer questions, listen to feedback and talk about suggestions for additional features.

 ## License

 The MIT License (MIT)
-Copyright © 2017 enpit GmbH & Co.
+Copyright © 2017-2018 enpit GmbH & Co.
 KG